 Teach, Don’t Fix

 As a marketing manager/coach/mentor, it’s tempting to jump in and find solutions to problems and challenges that specialists face.
 For example, say organic reach for a social account is down.
 Your social media specialist brings that information to your weekly check-in.
-Do you A. jump in the account and figure out why reach is down or B. ask questions that lead the specialist to finding the solution on his own?
+Do you: A. jump in the account and figure out why reach is down or B. ask questions that lead the specialist to find the solution on his or her own?

-The answer is B. To create a culture of accountability, it’s imperative that you teach employees to come with proposed solutions to problems.
-When they do, you can bring perspective they might not see and assist in getting to fix.
+The answer is B, of course.
+To create a culture of accountability, it’s imperative that you teach employees to come with proposed solutions to problems.
+When they do, you can bring a perspective they might not see and assist in getting to fix.
 While it’s tempting to jump in and handle the situation yourself, teaching instead of fixing will create a culture of responsible, accountable employees that will be able to tackle tougher, more complex issues on their own.

 Sandler calls this the rule of “Creating Self-Sufficiency.”
 Here’s a 3.5 minute video where they explain this rule.

 Identify Failure Opportunities

 Failure opportunities – that’s a thing?
 Yes – it is.
 We’re all human and we will all fail at some point.
 As leaders, we have to identify opportunities where failure is allowed and things that absolutely cannot fail.
 For a content marketer, this might mean taking a chance on a blog topic that you think will resonate with the target audience but not slipping on optimizing blogs for SEO.

 Action: Ensure all new and current employees are given clear expectations for parts of their role where failure is accepted (and sometimes encouraged due to risk-taking) and where it cannot occur